ShreyasGS/AI-Driven-Modernization-of-Legacy-Source-Code/ai_modernization_guide.md

 2. Refine the modernization templates based on lessons learned
 3. Plan for scaling the modernization effort
 4. Identify potential challenges and mitigation strategies
+5. Plan for expanding test coverage

-## Phase 5: Continuous Improvement
+## Phase 6: Continuous Improvement

-### Step 13: Refine KPI Measurement
+### Step 15: Refine KPI Measurement

-Enhance the KPI measurement infrastructure to include documentation metrics:
+Enhance the KPI measurement infrastructure to include documentation and testing metrics:

 1. Update the measure_modernization_kpis.py script to:
    - Count documentation files and lines
    - Track modernization documentation
    - Measure template documentation
+   - Track test coverage and pass rate

-2. Update the generate_kpi_report.py script to include documentation metrics in the reports
+2. Update the generate_kpi_report.py script to include documentation and testing metrics in the reports

 3. Update the update_kpis_report.sh script to include the new metrics

-### Step 14: Update Documentation
+### Step 16: Update Documentation

 Update the modernization process documentation to reflect progress and lessons learned: